CNMAT/OpenSoundControl.org/spec-1_0.md

   ---------------------------------- ------------------------------------------------------------ --------------------------------------
   **Data**                           **Size**                                                     **Purpose**

-  OSC-string \"\#bundle\"            8 bytes                                                      How to know that this data is a bundle
+  OSC-string "`#bundle`"             8 bytes                                                      How to know that this data is a bundle

   OSC-timetag                        8 bytes                                                      Time tag that applies to the entire bundle

   Size of first bundle element       int32 = 4 bytes

-  First bundle element\'s contents   As many bytes as given by \"size of first bundle element\"   First bundle element
+  First bundle element's contents    As many bytes as given by "size of first bundle element"     First bundle element

   Size of second bundle element      int32 = 4 bytes

-  Second bundle element\'s contents  As many bytes as given by \"size of second bundle element\"  Second bundle element
+  Second bundle element's contents   As many bytes as given by "size of second bundle element"    Second bundle element

   etc.                                                                                            Addtional bundle elements